eigerco/solana-spec/gossip-protocol-spec.md

 Each message contains data specific to its type: values that nodes share between them, filters, pruned nodes, etc. Nodes keep their data in _Cluster Replicated Data Store_ (`crds`), which is synchronized between nodes via pull requests, push messages and pull responses.

+> [!Tip]
+> **Naming conventions used in this document**
+> - _Node_ - a validator running the gossip
+> - _Peer_ - a node sending or receiving messages from the current node we're talking about
+> - _Origin_ - node, the original creator of the message
+> - _Cluster_ - a network of validators with a leader that produces blocks
+> - _Leader_ - node, the leader of the cluster in a given slot
+> - _Shred_ - is the smallest portion of block produced by a leader
+> - _Shred version_ - a cluster identification value
+> - _Fork_ - a fork occures when two different blocks got chained to the same parent block (e.g. next block is created before the previous one was completed)
+> - _Epoch_ - it is a length of certain amount of blocks (_slots_) in which the validator schedule is defined
+> - _Slot_ - the period of time for which each leader ingests transactions and produces a block

 ## Message format

 Each message is sent in a binary form with a maximum size of 1232 bytes (1280 is a minimum `IPv6 TPU`, 40 bytes is the size of `IPv6` header and 8 bytes is the size of the fragment header).